gpullbliss/gpullr-frontend/README.md

 # gPullR-frontend
-This is the frontend for the Pullrequest-Tool.
+This is the frontend for the pull request tool.
 It is written with JavaScript using AngularJS.
 It uses the devbliss-grunt-plugin for most of the settings and task definitions.

 ## Prerequisites